danomation/Discord-OpenAI-Assistant/README.md

 # Python OpenAI Assistant API
-  Integrate the assistants api in discord
+  POC discord integration for assistants API

 # Note:
   create an assistant in the platform.openai.com area and grab the id. then install pycord, and whatever else the import says.
 After that create a discord developer portal application allow all text rights for bot (middle column) this needs to be able to create threads etc.